This version is still in development and is not considered stable yet. For the latest stable version, please use Spring Framework 6.2.11!

 }

-@ConcurrencyLimit is an annotation specifying a concurrency limit for an individual method (with the annotation declared at the method level), or for all proxy-invoked methods in a given class hierarchy (with the annotation declared at the type level).
+@ConcurrencyLimit is an annotation that specifies a concurrency limit for an individual method (with the annotation declared at the method level), or for all proxy-invoked methods in a given class hierarchy (with the annotation declared at the type level).

 @ConcurrencyLimit(10)